 Receivables from brokers, dealers, and clearing organizations include receivables arising from unsettled securities transactions, receivables from clearing organizations, and amounts receivable for securities not delivered to the purchaser by the settlement date ("securities failed to deliver").
-Payables to brokers, dealers, and clearing organizations include payables arising from unsettled securities transactions, payables to clearing organizations and amounts payable for securities not received from a seller by the settlement date ("securities failed to receive").
-Unsettled securities transactions related to the Company's broker dealer operations are recorded at contract value on a net basis.
+Payables to brokers, dealers, and clearing organizations include payables arising from unsettled securities transactions, payables to clearing organizations and amounts payable for securities not received from a seller by the settlement date ("securities transactions related to the Company's broker dealer operations are recorded at contract value on a net basis.

 Because of daily settlement with the Company's counterparties, the amount of unsettled credit exposures is limited to the amount owed to the Company for a short period of time.
 The Company continually reviews the credit quality of its counterparties and has not historically incurred credit losses related to its receivables from brokers, dealers, and clearing organizations.
-As such, the Company determined that there was no allowance for credit losses to record for the year ended December 31, 2021.
+As such, the Company determined that there was no allowance for credit losses to record as of June 30, 2022.